Mechanism and Regulation of Nuclear Expansion:

 I moved to Stockholm, Sweden [Stockholm University (SU) and Karolinska Institutet] (KI), following the submission of my Ph.D. thesis, to start my 1st PDF Research (Supervisor: Professor Astrid Gräslund, SU) career.
 My study area aimed to understand higher-ordered DNA structures (by 2D NMR, CD, and other biophysical techniques).
 Around the same time, I also got introduced to the area of Fluorescence Correlation Spectroscopy (FCS) to understand base pair dynamics in nucleic acids, including PNA, at a single-molecule level with Professor Rudolf Rigler (Rulle, KI).
 We built the world's first FCS to work in the ultraviolet light region.
 In Rulle's lab, I also got trained in fixing and maintaining an Argon ion laser and a dye laser.

-I decided to move to the University of Saskatchewan (Saskatoon, SK, Canada) for the 2nd PDF position.
+I moved to the University of Saskatchewan (Saskatoon, SK, Canada) for the 2nd PDF position.
 I preferred the Canadian PDF over other opportunities at Louis Pasteur Institute (Strasbourg, France) or the USA.
 At Saskatoon [University of Saskatchewan] for my PDF (Supervisor: Professor Jeremy Lee) research, I started working on establishing a higher-ordered DNA structure in vivo using c-myc and c-src oncogenes.

 While working on the project, we discovered a novel form of DNA that could conduct electricity when doped with specific transition metal ions.
 We term this form of DNA as M-DNA [M-stands for 'metal'], and we patented it.
 We also tried to develop an abzyme against M-DNA.
 A company named ADNAVANCE was founded.
 I got so hooked up with the discovery of M-DNA that I declined offers from the Dana Farber Cancer Institute (Harvard University, Boston).
 I also turned down a job offer from a start-up photonics company in Boston.